muhammadzkralla/Z-Articlez/spring/roadmap.md

 Task: <br>
-1- Create a basic student management system with classes for Student and Course.
+1- Create a basic student management system with classes for Student and Course. <br>
-2- Shapes Task
+2- Shapes Task <br>

 Note: Do not stop learning OOP after this week.
 OOP is from the fundamentals of computer science.
 You should be learning OOP all the time, specially in Java.